hamzajb/Pig-game/README.md

 The first player get in the global score 100 will be the Winner.
 ![alt text](imgdes.png)
 PLAY WITH YOUR FRIEND AND FIND WHO'S THE LUCKY ONE.
+#Run this little code in your computer and enjoy.